jcyrill/snowbirds/notes/jokes-by-act.md

 - [ ] The "dump" apartment they're supposed to live in
 - [ ] Grandparents' nice condo (they sneak in)
 - [ ] First night alone - no money, no plan
+- Zack, seeing golf carts: "This place is slower than grandpa's boner—where's the action?"
+- Kyle, on arrival: "Feels like a graveyard—bet the only thing rising here is the dead!"
+- Zack, meeting grandparents: "Gramps, you still got it?
+Or is that Viagra in your pocket?"
+- Kyle, first night: "This dump's tighter than a nun's—how do we even jack off in here?"
+- Zack, sneaking into condo: "Finally, a bed that doesn't smell like old balls."
+- Kyle: "The only wakes around here are on the land!" (play on wakeboarding wakes vs. funeral wakes)

 ### Discovery of the Facility
 - [ ] Exploring community (getting lost)